Recently/WeCantTalk/README.md

 1. **Python 3.8+**
 2. **A running Kokoro-FastAPI container**
-   - We went with port 8880 so the code should match your settings, follow instructions here:  https://github.com/remsky/Kokoro-FastAPI
+   - We went with port 8880 so the code should match your settings, follow docker instructions here:  https://github.com/remsky/Kokoro-FastAPI
 3. **FFmpeg installed and accessible in PATH**
 4. A Discord Bot Token
+5. Adjustments to console-specific code for non-windows hosts

 ---